chaolongwang/SEEKIN/README.md

 * 7.5 PC-related regression coefficient file of reference samples

 Use the `modelAF` module in SEEKIN, you will generate the file which contains the PC-related regression coefficients for reference samples.
-The first line is a header line.
 From the first column to the fifth column are chromosome ID, genome position, reference allele, alternative reference allele, and allele frequencies of non-ref allele, respectively.
 And the remaining columns are the estimated coefficients for each PC.
 This file is tab-delimited.
 An example is as following:
   ```
   CHROM   POS     REF     ALT      AF       beta0   beta1
   10     60969    C       A        0.48     0.96    -0.00